Sweet and spicy mango salsa is the perfect go-to for summer's grilled chicken and fish recipes. Get ready to give your taste buds a refreshing kick.

 - Step 2: Score the mango: Score the mango in two directions making sure not to cut through the skin.

-- Step 4: Dice Cut the peppers and the onions, add lime juice and salt.
-Add the mangoes and cilantro.
+- Step 4: Dice: Cut the peppers and the onions.
+Add the mangoes and chopped cilantro.

-- Step 5: Toss Add a squeeze of lime and toss to combine.
+- Step 5: Toss: Add a squeeze of lime and a pinch or two of salt, and toss to combine.

 FAQs and Recipe Expert Tips